Task-specific Atlas Agents investigate threats at machine speed with full transparency, expert validation, and explainable outcomes you can trust.

 See why 2000+ organizations globally have chosen eSentire for their MDR Solution.

 On December 3rd, a critical remote code execution vulnerability (CVE-2025-55182, CVSS 10.0) was discovered in React Server Components, affecting versions 19.0 to 19.2.0 of react-server-dom-webpack, react-server-dom-parcel, and react-server-dom-turbopack.
 This flaw allows attackers to exploit payload decoding in React Server Function endpoints.
 Users should urgently upgrade to patched versions of 19.0.1, 19.1.2, and 19.2.1.
 Affected frameworks include Next.js, React Router, and others.
-Real world exploitation has not been observed at this time, but immediate updates are required as React team noted there is a high success rate to achieve remote code execution through this vulnerability.
+Real world exploitation has been observed at this time with public release of Proof-of-Concepts (PoCs), and immediate updates are required as React team noted there is a high success rate to achieve remote code execution through this vulnerability.

 CVE-2025-55182 allows for unauthenticated remote code execution due to a flaw in the way payloads are decoded when sent to React Server Function endpoints.
 Even if an application does not explicitly utilize these endpoints, it remains vulnerable if it supports React Server Components.
 The issue was first reported by security researcher Lachlan Davidson on November 29, 2025, who highlighted the risk of attackers crafting malicious HTTP requests to exploit this flaw, thereby executing arbitrary code on the server.